SupremeSingh/ethernauts-solutions/README.md

 # Ethernauts Solutions!

-This is a series of a (mostly) self-created solutions for the famous Ethernauts series by OpenZeppelin.
+This is a series of solutions for the famous Ethernauts series by OpenZeppelin.
 Ethernauts is a great "capture-the-flag" style educational series designed to train Solidity developers in identifying and (hopefully avoiding) subtle vulnerabilities in contracts.

 I highly recommend tracking all your transactions with Etherscan and Tenderly.
 PRs with more efficient solutions are welcome !!